 - Create guidelines for emeritus status for truly outstanding board members.

-- Be inventive in finding other ways to keep productive members attached to the organization (committee assignments, ad hoc task forces, advisory committees, fundraising activities, volunteer activities).
+- Be inventive in finding other ways to keep productive members attached to the organization (task force and/or advisory council assignments, fundraising activities, volunteer activities)

 - Consider allowing outstanding members to rejoin the board after taking a sabbatical year after their last term